dhellmann/pymotw-3/source/xmlrpc.server/index.rst

    :caption:
    :start-after: #end_pymotw_header

-A client can call the method directly:
+A client can call the method directly.

 .. literalinclude:: xmlrpc_instance_client.py
    :caption:
    :start-after: #end_pymotw_header

-The output is:
+The output shows the contents of the directory.

 .. code-block:: none